 So where have I been?

-Well, one noteworthy event that occurred during that period was the departure of my able lieutenant, I_PWN_YER_MA_84.
+One noteworthy event that occurred during the period was the departure of my able lieutenant, I_PWN_YER_MA_84.
 Pwney is no longer a member of that ancient fraternity known as the Fisherians, and although he now holds a similar status to one Dermot Davies (i.e. the status of “former Fisherian”), we should not look on Pwney with anywhere near as much derision as we do upon Dermy the Mistruther, one of Carrickfergus’ most considerable twats.

 Pwney’s profound contributions to this blog and to the Fisherian cause in general will never be forgotten, and hosting the second most ablest mind in the world of Intrigue is something he should be proud of.
 I look forward to reading his own blog entries over on Pwn Alwn.